 Children are a family’s greatest treasure.
-Think of all the precautions taken to safeguard minor children – from the first purchase of an infant car seat to the compulsory swimming lessons and even driver’s safety instruction.
+Think of all the precautions taken to safeguard minor children – from the first purchase of an infant car seat to swimming lessons and even driving instruction.
 Yet, most parents leave their children completely unprotected from one of life’s most crushing blows – being orphaned upon the loss or disability of their parents.

-While every parent expects to rear their minor children to adulthood, did you ever stop and think that your next good-bye might be your last?
-Life may throw any of us an unexpected curve ball in the form of a fatal injury or illness.
-If you are not prepared for that curve ball, then how much less prepared will be your minor children?
+While every parent expects to rear their minor children to adulthood, did you ever stop and think that your next goodbye might be your last?
+Life can throw any of us an unexpected curve ball in the form of a fatal injury or illness.
+If you are not prepared for that curve ball, then how much less prepared will your minor children be?
 Who would you legally appoint to serve as their back-up parents to fulfill your parental responsibilities?
 Your answer, in large part, may depend on how family is defined for you.
-Is yours a single parent family, a blended family or a traditional family?
+Is yours a single parent family, a blended family, or a traditional family?

 Single Parent Families